EvanM1603/Google-IT-Support-Professional-Certificate/01-Technical-Support-Fundamentals/02-Hardware/notes.md

 # **Notes:**

-- Computers are built from hardware components that each have specific roles.
+- Computers are built from hardware components that each have specific roles

 - The CPU executes instructions stored in memory and interacts with other components via the motherboard